Skip to main content

 • Most insurance plans, including Medicaid and Medicare, cover a portion of ADHD medication costs.
 However, coverage levels may differ based on whether the medication is brand-name or generic, and some plans may require prior authorization or have specific formulary restrictions.

 As the prevalence of attention-deficit hyperactivity disorder (ADHD) continues to increase, so does the demand for ADHD medication.
 The global ADHD drug market is expected to reach $18.6 billion by 2030, according to a report by Grand View Research.
-With more than 6 million children in the United States alone diagnosed with ADHD, and 77% of those cases medicated, it’s no wonder the market is booming.
+With more than 6 million children in the United States alone diagnosed with ADHD, it’s no wonder the market is booming.

 But, what does all this growth mean for the consumer?
 Are ADHD medications becoming more affordable, or are they getting pricier?
 Let’s look at ADHD medication prices, whether insurance typically covers their cost, and ways to save money on your necessary prescriptions.